TUM-DSE/research-work-info/checklist.md

 * [ ] Upload your thesis at [https://portal.cit.tum.de](https://portal.cit.tum.de).
 * [ ] One PDF to Prof. Bhatotia
 * [ ] One PDF to each advisor

-## Final presentation

-* [ ] Scheduled the final presentation with my advisors.
-Date: yyyy-mm-dd hh:mm

-About 1-2 weeks before final talk:
-* [ ] Beta version of slides ready
-* [ ] ... and discussed with advisors

-Final talk:
-* [ ] Final presentation given to the advisors

 ## Archive research work